Parastoo Ahmadi

+Parastoo Ahmadi (پرستو احمدی; born 21 March 1997) is an Iranian artist and singer.
+Her performance of "Caravanserai Concert," performed at Dayr-e Gachin in December 2024 and broadcast live on her YouTube channel, garnered widespread international attention as she appeared without compulsory hijab.
+In June 2026, Ahmadi was sentenced by an Iranian criminal court to 74 lashes and a two-year ban on artistic activities and international travel for her performance, which authorities characterized as "obscene" and "immoral".

-Biography and Works
+Biography and works

-Parastoo Ahmadi graduated in film directing from Soore University.
+Ahmadi graduated in film directing from Soureh International University.
 She began taking courses in solfège and voice training (in folk music and classical music) at the age of 14.

-Song: "From the Blood of the Youth of the Homeland"
+From the Blood of the Youth of the Homeland

-During the 2022 protests in Iran, Parastoo performed the song From the Blood of the Youth of the Homeland.
-Consequently, in October 2023, a judicial case was filed against her.
+In 2022 during the Mahsa Amini protests, Ahmadi performed the song From the Blood of the Youth of the Homeland.

 The Air of Freedom

 In June 2023, "The Air of Freedom," a song featuring lyrics by Fatemeh Dogoharani, was released.
-According to Parastoo Ahmadi, the song was a tribute to the "Woman, Life, Freedom" movement.
-Three months later, she faced legal prosecution.
+According to Ahmadi, the song was a tribute to the "Woman, Life, Freedom" movement.
+Following this, in October 2023, a judicial case was filed against her.
 Her summons to Tehran's Security Court and the confiscation of her personal belongings created challenges for her artistic pursuits.

-The Caravanserai Concert
+Caravanserai Concert

-During the autumn of 2024, Parastoo Ahmadi held the "Caravanserai Concert" at a caravanserai while not observing Islamic Hijab and modesty code, which is compulsory under Islamic Republic of Iran.
+During the autumn of 2024, Ahmadi performed the "Caravanserai Concert" at a caravanserai while not wearing a hijab, compulsory in the Islamic Republic of Iran.
+Other than her fellow performers and her crew, no audience was in attendance at the 2024 concert.
+She performed solo before mixed-gender audiences which is also prohibited in Iran.
 The live performance sparked widespread attention on social media.
 About her concert, she wrote:

 "I, Parastoo, the girl who wants to sing for the people I love.
-This is a right I couldn’t overlook—singing for the land I deeply adore.
+This is a right I couldn't overlook—singing for the land I deeply adore.
 Here, at this point in our beloved Iran, where history and legends intertwine, hear my voice in this imaginary concert and imagine this beautiful homeland…"